 Visualization centers can provide system-wide server configurations on web servers to allow non-experts to simply select an already configured ParaView server.
+The format of the XML file for saving the server configurations is discussed online on the ParaView Wiki at http://paraview.org/Wiki/Server\Configuration.
 These site-wide settings can be loaded with the Fetch Servers button.
-Advanced users may also want to specify their own servers in more details.
-These features are provided thanks to ParaView Server Configuration files (Section 2.7.5).